 There are two ways a court can partition or divide the property: partition in kind or partition by sale.
-If a court orders partition in kind, the land must be physically divided equitably and proportionate to the fractional interest and value of each co-owner's share.
+If a court orders partition in kind, the land must be physically divided equitably and proportionate to the fractional interest and value of each coowner's share.
 If the court orders partition by sale, it triggers a process that requires the property to be sold.

-Historically, when a court ordered partition by sale, the property was sold to the public, usually by forced sale at an auction.
-Property owners lost their family legacies and generally received a small percentage of what the land was worth far below the property's fair market value.6 This has resulted in a tremendous amount of land loss among African Americans in the United States.
-Since 2010, there have been efforts to pass legislation at the state level to ensure that heirs' property owners have certain due process rights, including that if the property is sold in a partition action, it is sold for fair market value and not at auction.
-That legislation, drafted by the Uniform Law Commission, is called the Uniform Partition of Heirs' Property Act (UPHPA).
+Historically, when a court ordered partition by sale, the property was sold to the public.
+This typically happened by a mandatory sale at an auction.
+Often, property owners lost their family legacies and generally received a small percentage of what the land was worth-far below the property's fair market value.6 This has resulted in a tremendous amount of land loss among African Americans in the United States.
+Since 2010, there have been efforts to pass legislation at the state level to ensure that heirs' property owners have certain due process rights, or fair treatment under the law in accordance with established rules and requirements.
+This includes protections to ensure that property sold in a partition action is sold for fair market value.
+That legislation, drafted by the Uniform Law Commission, is called the Uniform Partition of Heirs Property Act (UPHPA).

 It provides a more equitable system for partition actions of heirs' property.